the wiseduckdev

 Each functional component, from scraping to AI generation to publishing, is encapsulated in discrete scripts that can be scaled horizontally or triggered independently, as needed.

 The system supports CI/CD via GitHub Actions, while monitoring and performance analytics are handled through native platform dashboards (X and Substack).
-The only true limitations are API usage quotas (OpenAI, Perplexity, X API, etc.), which define throughput, but the architecture itself is capable of 24/7 continuous publishing at industrial scale with minimal adjustments.
+The only true limitations are API usage quotas (xAI, X API, OpenAI, etc.), which define throughput, but the architecture itself is capable of 24/7 continuous publishing at industrial scale with minimal adjustments.

 In short, the pipeline is not just automated, it’s built to grow.